skippyr/libtdk/DOCS.md

 ## ❡ About

-This document will give you an overview about certain topics related to terminal manipulation, showing you how to use this library to handle them, and it will also include the documentation of each of its components.
+This document will give you an overview about certain topics related to terminal manipulation, showing you how to use The library to handle them, and it will also include the documentation of each of its components.

 The recommended way of reading it is directly on GitHub.
 That way as you will be able to use its **Outline** feature available at the top right corner of the website to access each section more easily.

 ## ❡ Usage Limitation

-This library has some limitations over its usage.
+The library has some limitations over its usage.
 To avoid conflicts and malfunctions, you must follow these rules:

 - It uses byte oriented functions and operator overloadings from the standard library for UTF-8 encoding support.
 Thus, all standard streams must be kept unoriented or under that same orientation.
 Do not use wide character functions.